Alessandro Alibrandi: Death

 On the morning of 5 December 1981, Alibrandi was killed during a firefight with policemen.
 That morning, a group formed by Walter Sordi, Pasquale Belsito, Ciro Lai, and Alibrandi, went looking for a police patrol to disarm and take their guns.
 They set up on a bench near the Labaro train station, on the Via Flaminia, near Rome, when a police car passed them at slow speed and then suddenly reversed back towards them.
 Alibrandi immediately opened fire shooting at the car.

 One policeman, 21-year-old Ciro Capobianco, was hit in the lungs while inside the patrol car.
 He would die two days later in the hospital.
 Another policeman got out and ran behind a corner at the train station from where he started returning fire.
-The third policeman, Salvatore Barbuto, ran to a nearby restaurant chased by Sordi whose firing wounded him in the ribs.
+The third policeman, Salvatore Barbuto, ran to a nearby restaurant chased by Sordi whose firing injured him in the ribs and by Alibrandi.
 The injured policeman fired back and hit Alibrandi who fell to the ground, mortally wounded.
-The NAR unit, in a car that they stole on the scene, disappeared towards Rome, leaving behind Alibrandi.
+The NAR unit, in a car they stole on the scene, disappeared towards Rome, leaving behind Alibrandi.

 Aftermath

 The funeral of policeman Ciro Capobianco at San Gennaro in Naples was attended by a large crowd of people and the President of the Republic Sandro Pertini.
 In 2005, the State bestowed posthumously upon Capobianco the Gold Medal for Civil Valor.
 Salvatore Barbuto, by that time police chief inspector, was awarded in 2010 the State's Medal for Civil Valor.

 Italian neo-fascists organized on 5 December 1998, on the anniversary of Alibrandi's death, a memorial concert in the far-right social center "PortAperta," which was also attended by his father Antonio and his brother Lorenzo.
 In a 2013 interview, Massimo Carminati, an old acquaintance of Alibrandi and at the time of the interview leader of the Mafia Capitale, claimed that Alibrandi was killed by friendly fire, relating what he was ostensibly told by "eye witness" Lorenzo Lai.
-Carminati's claim, however, contained errors, such as mistaking Lorenzo for Ciro Lai who actually participated in the 1981 Via Flaminia firefight.
+Carminati's claims, however, contained errors, such as mistaking Lorenzo for Ciro Lai who actually participated in the 1981 Via Flaminia firefight.